The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 4. Find supporting evidence for Ofsted’s deep dive questions

-These questions are not intended to create extra work for school staff but having evidence to hand to support answers, particularly for school leaders and subject leaders, can help make the deep dive process easier and smoother.
+These questions should not create extra work for school staff.
+But having evidence to hand to support answers, particularly for school leaders and subject leaders, helps make the deep dive process easier and smoother.

 While it may seem daunting, it’s important to remember that schools do not need to have mastered everything.
 But being able to demonstrate an understanding of what you have achieved, the areas you’re yet to achieve and the plan for getting there is key.